jaspector

 Monday to Friday, 8:00 AM to 4:30 PM

-Do I need a building permit in Hardin, KY?
+01 Do I need a building permit in Hardin, KY?

 All standard county-wide construction projects (new buildings, additions, change of use, floodplain work) require a permit, regardless of Hardin's internal processes.

-How much does a building permit cost in Hardin, KY?
+02 How much does a building permit cost in Hardin, KY?

+Building permit fees in Hardin, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Per the county's valuation-based schedule; no separate municipal building fee is listed for Hardin..
 Fees are calculated as: County square-foot schedule (per the 2025 permit cost schedule).
 Plan check fee: Included in the county building permit fee..

-How do I apply for a building permit in Hardin, KY?
+03 How do I apply for a building permit in Hardin, KY?

-1. Hardin delegates the building permit application process to the Marshall County Building Office, so applicants must follow the county's steps.
+To apply for a building permit in Hardin, KY, follow these steps: 1.
+Hardin delegates the building permit application process to the Marshall County Building Office, so applicants must follow the county's steps.
 2. Download the residential or commercial building permit application from Marshall County.
 3. Gather required documents: foundation plan, floor plan with square footage under roof, typical wall section, truss specifications, site plan, septic/site evaluation, and proof of any local approvals if requested.
 4. Submit the signed packet to the Marshall County Building Office in person or by mail with payment.
 5. Ensure the project complies with local planning or floodplain rules as communicated by city staff.

-How long does it take to get a building permit in Hardin, KY?
+04 How long does it take to get a building permit in Hardin, KY?

-How do I schedule a building inspection in Hardin, KY?
+05 How do I schedule a building inspection in Hardin, KY?

-Inspections can be scheduled via: 270-527-4744 (Marshall County Building Office).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Hardin, KY via: 270-527-4744 (Marshall County Building Office).
 Provide at least 24 hours notice with the permit number, site address, and inspection type..

-Other cities in Marshall County
+Other jurisdictions in Marshall County.

-View all Marshall County jurisdictions →
+All Marshall County jurisdictions →